zacariec/mango/README.md

 ### 🥭 Initializing a Project

-`mango init` will set up the base project, copy all of the configuration files from either `/bin/settings/recommended` or `/bin/settings/standard` and install all project depedencies.
+`mango init` will set up the base project, copy all of the configuration files.